 Perhaps you’re looking for a wreath as an interesting accent to some of your already existing decor, and not desiring one to simply hang on your front door.
 If that’s true, this olive branch wreath might be for you!
 Beginning with a traditional grapevine wreath base, this obviously awesome wreath features sprigs of olive greenery that are placed to perfection to achieve a full and lush accent wreath.
 Tied with a pretty ribbon, you can hang this olive branch beauty on a decorative and charming shutter, within a family gallery wall, or over your curtain rod for extra dressing for your window treatments.

-DIY farmhouse decoration doesn’t necessarily mean that you need to make your decor item from scratch.
+DIY farmhouse style decoration doesn’t necessarily mean that you need to make your decor item from scratch.
 Sometimes it means that you re-purpose a different item that you already own in a creative way.
 These clever homeowners took a vintage door and hung it above their bed.
 If you have a gorgeous vintage door that feels too lovely to hide away in a cabinet, draw inspiration from this idea.

 28. Breathe New Life into an Old Frame